sayand0122/Data-Structures-Algorithms-DSA-/README.md

 Feel free to fork it and put some more algos/ ds in it 😁

 Remember to send a PR later.

+## Note
+If you want to add codes in a new language open an issue first